Transitway (Ottawa): Design

+All vehicles in Ottawa's bus fleet have on-board audio announcements and digital wayfinding.
+This is typically used to announce next stops, as well as what interchanges and notable destinations are available at that stop.

+Stations

+Stations on the Transitway typically have at least four lanes, two for buses stopping at the station, and two for vehicles travelling through the station.
+Almost all Transitway stations have shelters, and many Transitway stations have live departure boards, pedestrian bridges, and ticket machines.
+Older Transitway stations use modernist architecture, accented with red features.

+Legacy

+The Transitway was the first bus rapid transit system of its kind in North America, and has had a significant impact on Ottawa, as well as cities across the world.

+On the backs of the Transitway, Ottawa came to be seen as a gold standard for how to provide rapid transit cost effectively, and grew to champion one of the largest public transit mode shares in North America.
+Locally, the Transitway has come to form the backbone of the city's entire multi-modal transportation system, contributing to reducing congestion on the road network, making more of the city accessible to active transportation, and is the catalyst that enabled the current O-Train network.
+Abroad, the Transitway has created a perception of Ottawa as a "transit success story" in a continent otherwise resistant to taking transit, and is seen as a model for other cities internationally, especially within the United States.

 History

 During the 1970s and 1980s, the Regional Municipality of Ottawa-Carleton approved the construction of a new transit corridor called the Transitway.
 The purpose of this busway was to increase the speed of city-bound services from east and west.
 The first two sections opened in 1983: the southwestern Transitway between Lincoln Fields and Baseline and the east between Lees and Hurdman.

 The central Transitway was then added in the Westboro and Mechanicsville areas.
 In the downtown core, buses traveled along dedicated lanes on Albert and Slater streets.
 The eastern Transitway was extended in both directions, towards Laurier in the northwest and Blair in the east.
 These segments of the Transitway were serviced by route 95, travelling the full length of the Transitway from Baseline to Blair.
 Priority measures were later added to Woodroffe Avenue and Regional Road 174, extending service into the suburbs of Barrhaven and Orleans.

 In the 1990s, a rail corridor was gradually converted into the southeast Transitway, spanning from Hurdman to South Keys.
 This new section necessitated the creation of route 97.
-Route 97 followed the new southwest Transitway before joining route 95 along the existing Transitway segments.
+Route 97 followed the new southeast Transitway before joining route 95 along the existing Transitway segments.
 The 97 was extended to service the suburb of Kanata.
 The Kanata section was later split off into route 96.

 In 2001, the O-Train's Trillium Line (then simply the "O-Train") opened.
 Its northern terminus was at the new Bayview station on the central Transitway and its southern terminus at Greenboro on the southeast Transitway.